 Your Complete Guide On How To Introduce A Kitten To A Cat

 Unfortunately, the introduction process is not as easy peasy as you might think.
-Putting the two cats in one room and forcing them to interact won’t work and will only worsen the situation.
+Putting two cats, who are strangers to one another, in one room and forcing them to interact won’t work and will only worsen the situation.

 If you haven’t noticed it yet, cats love doing things their way.
 Given cats’ territorial nature and my-way-or-the-highway attitude, conflict is sure to arise whenever something new (like a new cat) threatens to disrupt their day-to-day routine.

 Thankfully, there’s a way around it.
 Feline Living is here to give you what you need – a few tried-and-tested tips on how to introduce a kitten to a cat.

 But first, let’s talk about you and your cat.
 Are you both ready for a new companion?

 - Are You and Your Cat Ready For A New Friend?